Pandemic hit less than feared in 2020, but will hurt D.C. budget next year more than originally forecast

 Council member Charles Allen (D-Ward 6) led an unsuccessful charge to increase taxes on the city’s highest earners.
 Mendelson said at the time that the city should save that option for deeper budget shortfalls which might arrive this fall.

-Now that the new estimates are in, Allen called for those tax increases again on Wednesday, saying that wealthy residents are weathering the pandemic with steady paychecks and healthy stock portfolios, while lower-income residents who work in the restaurant and hospitality industries have seen their sectors collapse.
+Now that the new estimates are in, Allen called for those tax increases again on Wednesday, saying wealthy residents are weathering the pandemic with steady paychecks and healthy stock portfolios, while lower-income residents who work in the restaurant and hospitality industries have seen their sectors collapse.

 “There are two D.C.’s, and it is clear as day in this report how the economic impacts are hitting,” Allen said.
-“It’s a fair and just thing for us to be able to ask higher income households to be able to chip in a little bit more.”
+“It’s a fair and just thing for us to be able to ask higher-income households to be able to chip in a little bit more.”

+Tazra Mitchell, policy director of the left-leaning D.C.
+Fiscal Policy Institute, cautioned against program cuts when the council revises the budget.

 At the more moderate D.C.
 Policy Center, executive director Yesim Taylor argued for across-the-board cuts that would reduce each agency’s budget by perhaps 2.5 percent, rather than tax increases.

-“The benefit of cutting spending is it has less risk,” she said.
+“The benefit of cutting spending is it has less risk,” Taylor said.
 “You know exactly what you’re spending and you’re just not going to spend it.”